misDarshi/MovieNoteApp/README.md

 - **Genre filtering**: Filter your movies by genre when your list gets too long
 - **User accounts**: Create an account to save your movies across devices
 - **Guest mode**: Just want to try it out?
 Use the app without signing up
+- **Notes**: Add personal notes about each movie (notes persist even after page refresh)
+- **Dark/Light mode**: Toggle between dark and light themes for comfortable viewing
+- **Vague search**: Describe a movie you're thinking of, and get recommendations
+- **Movie recommendations**: Get movie suggestions based on your descriptions

 ## Current limitations we're working on